socialsensor/community-evolution-analysis/README.md

 * a set of Python scripts (in the /python folder) that are used to conduct community evolution analysis.
 * a set of Matlab scripts (in the /matlab folder) that are used to conduct community evolution analysis and a set of Python scripts (in the /matlab/python_data_parsing folder) that are used to parse the json files retrieved by the data collector in a "Matlab friendly" form.

-##Data##
-In the case where the user has data from a different source other than the provided crawler, in order for the python files to work, the data should either be in a json twitter-like form  (the "entities", "user" and "created\_at" keys and paths should be identical with twitter's) or in a txt file of the form:

-    user1 \TAB user2,user3... \TAB "created_at_timestamp" \TAB text \newline

 ##Crawler##
 Before using the crawler, the user should go on http://dev.twitter.com, set up an account and create a new application.
 S/he should then acquire the _Consumer key_, the _Consumer secret_, _Access token_ and the _Access token secret_ which should be manually inserted into the _../crawler/crawl.xml_ file.
 The crawling is done though a _jar_ file in the crawler folder using the following command in the command prompt: